 Install bare metal Ubuntu instances

 Install two (2) Ubuntu 20.04 LTS on-demand Metal Instances.
-Select a size that supports hybrid and layer 2 networking modes (servers with 2x 10gbps ports); provide names and populate the Add User Data section (see below).
+Select a size that supports hybrid and layer 2 networking modes (servers with 2x 10gbps ports); provide names and populate the Add User Data section (see Figure 7).

-In this example, the Dallas location and c3.small.x86 instance size has been selected along with Ubuntu 20.04, but you may deploy from other Equinix Metal locations.
+In the following example, the Dallas location and c3.small.x86 instance size has been selected along with Ubuntu 20.04, but you may deploy from other Equinix Metal locations.